laminas/laminas-cache/docs/book/v3/reference/migration.md

 Even tho, that this is more code to add/change than the previous solution, this gives the maintainers of the cache adapters more freedom to provide more stable adapter implementations.

-If this does not fit your requirements, please let us know via the `laminas-cache` [discussions on github](https://github.com/laminas/laminas-cache/discussions) and tell us more about your implementations.
+If this does not fit your requirements, please let us know via the `laminas-cache` [repository on GitHub](https://github.com/laminas/laminas-cache) and tell us more about your implementations.
 Maybe your addition should be part of our official adapter or could be provided as a dedicated Plugin instead.

-# StorageFactory dependency
+# StorageFactory Dependency

-In case your code heavily depends on `StorageFactory` (or if you are using not yet compatible laminas components (e.g. `laminas-i18n`, ...), laminas got your back.
+In case your code heavily depends on `StorageFactory` (or if you are using not yet compatible laminas components (e.g. `laminas-i18n`, ...), Laminas got your back.
 With `laminas/laminas-cache-storage-deprecated-factory`, the `StorageFactory` is retained to create a temporary backwards compatibility layer.